The landlord's guide to the eviction process

 - Pay Rent or Quit notice: This notice is often used by landlords when the eviction is due to unpaid rent payments.
 This requires the tenant to either pay the unpaid payments or move out by the given timeframe.

 - Cure or Quit notice: Landlords use this notice for occasions when the lease has been violated.
 Once given the notice, the tenant must "cure" the issue within the given timeframe.
 If the lease violation deals with noise complaints, the tenant must avoid excessive noise that could lead to further complaints.
 If it deals with having a pet under a no-pet policy, the tenant must remove the pet from the premises within the given timeframe.

-- Step 3: Attend the court hearing.
 Once you're given the court date, you'll want to make sure you're prepared with proper documentation upon attending.
 This includes proof of the reasoning for eviction and proof of a written notice to the tenant.
-It's also good to provide copies of the lease, communication records, and rent payment records.
+It's also good to provide copies of the lease, communication records and rent payment records.

-- Step 4: Regain possession of the property.
 Assuming the court rules in your favor because you followed the correct procedures, the court would issue a judgment for you to repossess the property, which would typically be given to a local sheriff.
 The sheriff would then give the tenant a notice of how long they have to remove themselves.
 If they don't leave the property by then, the sheriff may arrive to remove them.
 While some states allow the judge to order immediate evictions, the given timeframe is typically one to four weeks.
 During this timeframe, you likely don't have the right to remove the tenant's belongings.
-Only after the tenant has left permanently can you legally remove their abandoned items, change the locks, and list your property to find new, quality tenants.
+Only after the tenant has left permanently can you legally remove their abandoned items, change the locks and list your property to find new, quality tenants.

 Instances that could lengthen the eviction process